adamsussman/pydantic-enhanced-serializer/README.md

-# Pydantic Sparse Fields and Expansions
+# Better pydantic serialization for API use cases

+Enhance pydantic's output serialization with features that can help make better APIs:

-Allow serialization of pydantic models (model.dict()) to include only specified wanted fields instead of all fields.
+1) Output only fields and sets of fields requested by the caller, instead of all fields.

-Allow serializtion of pydantic models to expand fields into full models with complex logic, such as database queries.
+For example:

+**api caller**: Give me a User object with only the email and id fields.

+**api response**: Ok, instead of the usual 20 User fields, here is the object with only two.

+2) Expand field values into more complex objects when requested

+**api caller**: Give me 10 Blog objects AND the User Objects that created them in ONE API response.

+**api response**: Ok, in addition to Blog.user_id, I will also give you Blog.User and its fields.

 Both features are useful if you are using pydantic models to drive REST APIs (ie: FastAPI) and you want to emulate the field/expansion request model of GraphQL or other sophisticated APIs.

 ## Features

-* "Fields" Request: When serializing a model, specify which fields you want and get ONLY those fields
+* Simply formatted "Fields" Request: When serializing a model, specify which fields you want and get ONLY those fields
 * "Field Sets": Ask for specific fields or named groupings of fields
 * "Expansions": Create new field names that "expand" into bigger objects via complex loading (for example, if you have a user id field, you can ask for the entire user object to be loaded and included in the serialization.
 * Nested Model: Full support for nested models, lists of models, etc...
 * Schema: Augment pydantic json schema generation with fieldset options
-* Flask integration
+* Integration examples are given for:
+    - Django Ninja
-* FastAPI integration
+    - FastAPI
+    - Flask

 ## Installation